razat13/MakerStudioProject/README.md

 - Remove products from the shopping cart.
 - Navigate between different pages using React Router.

-## Screenshots

-[Insert screenshots or GIFs of your project here to give users a visual overview.]

 ## Technologies Used

 - React.js